hheimbuerger/crossstream/docs/architecture.md

 2. Scrubber updates preview thumbnail and position
 3. User clicks/drags to seek
 4. Scrubber calculates target time and triggers seek
-5. VideoPlayerSynchronizer updates playback position
+5. DualVideoPlayer updates playback position
 6. UI updates to reflect the new position

 ### Cross-Component Communication
-- UI and Scrubber communicate through the VideoPlayerSynchronizer
+- UI and Scrubber communicate through the DualVideoPlayer
-- All state changes flow through the VideoPlayerSynchronizer
+- All state changes flow through the DualVideoPlayer
 - UI components observe player state and update accordingly

 ## Performance Considerations